Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems

 \subsection{Related Work}

-Precoding for hybrid systems is widely studied in the literature, e.g., \cite{7913599,7397861,9467491}.
-In partially-connected hybrid systems, each antenna links to one RF chain, leading to manageable implementation complexity.
-In fully-connected systems, each antenna connects to all RF chains, enhancing flexibility but increasing complexity and insertion losses.
-The performance of hybrid precoding for partially-connected and fully-connected single-user (SU) MIMO-OFDM systems is studied in \cite{7913599}, where it is shown that precoding using the fully-connected architecture can achieve spectral efficiency very close to that of fully-digital beamforming.
-To optimize the RF precoding at the transmitter, which is a non-convex problem due to the unit modulus constraints of phase shifts, Riemannian conjugate gradient (RCG) methods are considered and commonly deployed, e.g., \cite{7397861,9467491}.
-However, hybrid precoding systems often face the additional challenge of high PAPR, which limits practical implementation efficiency.
+Hybrid precoding for partially- and fully-connected systems has been widely studied in \cite{7913599,7397861,9467491,10839437,10972245,10778226}.
+In partially-connected architectures, each antenna is connected to one RF chain, which reduces implementation complexity, whereas in fully-connected architectures, each antenna is connected to all RF chains, which improves flexibility at the cost of higher complexity and insertion loss.
+For single-user (SU) MIMO-OFDM systems, \cite{7913599} shows that the fully-connected architecture can achieve spectral efficiency close to that of fully digital precoding.
+Since RF-precoder design is nonconvex because of the unit-modulus phase-shift constraints, Riemannian conjugate gradient (RCG) methods are commonly used for RF precoder optimization, e.g., \cite{7397861,9467491}.

-Different methods have been developed to handle the non-convex PAPR constraint \cite{5628256,wan2023novel,10071534,9785463,6469001,8423639}.
-In particular, the PAPR constraint is convexified in \cite{5628256,9785463} using the previous iterate for the $\ell_2$-norm in the PAPR calculation.
-A compensation signal is considered to be transmitted with the original sequence such that the aggregated signal has a smaller PAPR and remains unclipped in \cite{wan2023novel}.
-In \cite{10071534}, a constant transmit power is used; therefore, the PAPR constraint simplifies to clipping (limiting the amplitude of time domain signals).
-While the PAPR reduction in the beamforming process is studied for OFDM systems with deterministic symbols, e.g., \cite{5628256,wan2023novel,10071534,9785463}, the PAPR reduction in minimum mean squared error (MMSE) based precoding methods for MU-MIMO-OFDM systems has not been studied.
+Various methods have been developed to mitigate high signal peaks \cite{5628256,4014335,1214054,4786507}.
+In \cite{5628256}, the OFDM signal amplitude is imposed as a constraint to prevent clipping.
+For SU single-antenna systems, \cite{4014335} proposes a constrained clipping approach that reduces in-band distortion while satisfying OOB emission limits, although signal windowing is not considered.
+Other studies, such as \cite{1214054,4786507}, focus on reconstructing clipped signals and equalizing OFDM clipping noise.